 None can deny the difficulties that the UK dairy farms have faced over the past 15 years.
-At last though, we can now see grounds for cautious optimism for the long-term profitability of our industry.
+We can now, though see grounds for cautious optimism for the long-term profitability of our industry.

 Raising your game plan to stay ahead of the game

-This leads me to believe that in all probability, the prospects for UK dairy farming over the next 5 to 10 years are very good.
-With milk quota prices no longer an issue, producing additional marginal litres now, is far more profitable than at any time since the introduction of quotas.
+This leads me to believe that in all probability, the prospects for UK dairy farming over the next 5 to 20 years are very good.
+Producing additional marginal litres now, is far more profitable than at any time when EU milk quotas were in force.
 Interest rates are relatively low so now is a good time to consider updating ageing dairy units.

 Within the UK dairy industry there has always been a vast range in profitability between the best and the worst performers.
 We operate in a mature market, where whilst the top 25% have been able to make money, many have struggled.
 However no business can afford to stand still.
 To make good profits in the future you should aim to be a top 25% performer.
 At least once every year anyone running a business should conduct a business revue.
 I would urge every dairy farmer to find the time to find the time revue his or her business strategy for the future and to sit down with an experienced dairy nutrition advisor on a regular basis.

 Focus on lifting output, not on cutting variable costs